zhen-zen/YogaSMC/README.md

 - …

 ## YogaSMCPane
-The preference pane provides a graphical interface to basic information and settings, such as battery conservation mode and backlight.
+The preference pane provides a graphical user interface for basic information and settings, such as battery conservation mode and backlight.

 ## YogaSMCNC
 The notification application receives EC events and displays them on OSD.
-Its config can be customized at `~/Library/Preferences/org.zhen.YogaSMC.plist`.
-Also feel free to contribute presets and resources to this repo.
+Corresonding actions will also be triggered for function keys.
+The configuration can be customized at `~/Library/Preferences/org.zhen.YogaSMC.plist` after closing the app.

 ## Credits
 - [Apple](https://www.apple.com) for macOS